aframevr/aframe/docs/guides/building-with-components.md

 ```

 This list will be populated once the raycaster component attaches.
-Unfortunately, since the links are templated, they won't be found at that time.
+Unfortunately since the links are templated, they won't be found at that time.
 What we can do is write a component that refreshes our raycaster when the link
 attaches.
 Here is the skeleton of our component: